VIRTUAL EXHIBITION

 Biography

-All works are reproduced with the kind permission of the artist. and are licensed under the Creative Commons CC-BY-SA 4.0 license.
+All works are reproduced with the kind permission of the artist and are licensed under a Creative Commons CC-BY-SA 4.0 license.

 This project is co-financed by the Heinrich Böll Foundation and the NGO Africans Rising.